hennerw/ggSurvival/README.md

 # <a name='fluent'></a>Fluent ggplot Users

-The fucntion `survForm()` offers a convenient and flexible method of extracting the step function from a `Surv` object.
+The function `survForm()` offers a convenient and flexible method of extracting the step function from a `Surv` object.

-Using the dataset from quick start above:
+Using the data set from quick start above:

 ```r